top of page

 All those years ago at university, my dissertation focused on the use of the ‘barbarian’ in 5th and 6th-century Athenian literature.
 The barbarian is uncultured, unintelligent and uncouth.

-The strange and dangerous foreigner has been the bad guy for as long we’ve been able to tell stories.
+The strange and dangerous foreigner has been the bad guy for as long as we’ve been able to tell stories.
 Because they’re 'other' and that means they’re dangerous.
 And what I can’t understand is how, in a world which is becoming smaller and smaller thanks to global communication, this can still be true?

 Our perception of foreign changes through the years, but we still cling to this out-of-date boogie man.
 In the UK, the French were the archetypal ‘foreigner’ for generations. but now we’ve transposed that image onto countries in the Middle East.